Updated August 26, 2015.

 Eating in Tarapoto

-Budget backpackers will find plenty of cheap set-lunch menús in Tarapoto, but standards vary greatly.
+Budget backpackers will find plenty of cheap set-lunch menús and some excellent street grills in Tarapoto, but standards vary greatly.
 For a more reliable but more expensive feast, try one of the following:

 El Pollo Marino – A good, central place for lunchtime ceviche, El Pollo Marino is a popular eatery with a wide variety of fish-based dishes (Jr. Grau 182 – a couple of blocks from the main square).